 That’s when every employee within 50 feet stepped in, and surrounded her until the cops arrived.
 When one male officer approached her, she said, “Gimme your gun!
 Gimme your gun!”
 A lady sitting in front of me got up, and moved one chair over.
 I whispered, “Hey, lady!
-You’re still too close!”
+You’re still way too close!”

-About that time, a nice x-ray tech came and wheeled me away.
+About that time, a nice x-ray tech came, and wheeled me away.
 I told her if she touched my toe that said toe would likely end up in her eye socket but that it would be a completely involuntary reaction on my part.
 She said, “Oh, you poor dear.
 You’re not going to like what I’m going to do to you!”
-Gah!!!

-However, she was kind, and never touched my toe (obviously because of my threat of physical force) and, when I couldn’t separate my four smaller toes from my big one, she somehow managed to tape them down (she bent them down and taped them to the table) without touching my big toe.
+However, she was kind, and never touched my toe (obviously because of my threat of physical violence) and, when I couldn’t separate my four smaller toes from my big one, she somehow managed to tape them down (she bent them down and taped them to the table) without touching my big toe.
 God bless her.

 After a minute or so of this, I realized he wasn’t on the phone at all.
 He proceeded to talk to the invisible shin-breaker and a variety of other phantoms for the next hour.
-I wasn’t really interested in the crime show on TV so I was glad I had something interesting to listen to while grinding my teeth in pain, even if it didn’t make much sense.
+I wasn’t really interested in the crime show on TV so I was glad I had something interesting to listen to while grinding my teeth in pain, even if he didn’t make much sense.
 He was pretty angry with all of the invisible people he was targeting with his non-stop barrage of rage.
 At one point, he turned toward the old woman to my right, pointed his finger at her, and said, “I KNOW you can hear me!!!”
 One of the other patients told him to shut up.